giangnguyen2412/Contcap/reproduce.md

 ```

 ## Addition of 5 classes sequentially
+Because the last model that we obtain is from task 44 (bottle), we have to run testing on test splits of whole 5 new classes - Smultiple.
 ### Fine-tuning
 * Step 1: Create data for this task.
 In `prepro/`, run
 ```bash